ddcots24/Twitter-Finance-NLP/README.md

 - In the case of the stake holder the consequence of error is equally as strong in recall and precision score which it is why the f1 metric is the best option
     - This is miss information and will lead to poor investment decisions
 - Overall I dont think this model is good enough to use in the real world as it has some issues identifying the bullish and bearish labels

+## Recommendations

+- Focusing on captains of the financial industry.
+The opinions and recommendations of these influencers can gain insights into market sentiment and potentially follow their trading strategies.
+- Risk management: high amount of bearish sentimental tweets in a stock that you are invested in, set up stop loss orders
+- Day trading: if a company's earnings report is released, analyze the sentiment of tweets related to that event to gauge the market's reaction.
+This can provide additional insights into short-term price movements and potential trading opportunities.